jshaptic/js4j/README.md

 ```

 In most cases API usage is quite relaxed without any errors, since JS is a generous language, but sometimes even JS throwing runtime errors
-and to reflect the same behaviour **ContainerException** runtime exception was introduced.
-For example this exception will be thrown in following cases:
+and to reflect the same behaviour **ContainerException** class was introduced.
+For example it will be thrown during runtime in the following cases:
 ```java
 ContainerFactory.undefinedContainer().get(0) // => Cannot get '0' property from Undefined container
 new UniversalContainer("abcde").pop() // => Method 'pop' is not available for String container
 ```

-For all other methods and use cases TBD
+For all other methods and use cases one can consult [javadoc](https://www.javadoc.io/doc/com.github.jshaptic/js4j)